zsoltkormany/untangled-tutorial/README.md

 Sometimes (rarely) it is necessary to just stop it all, clean everything with `lein clean` and restart.

+# PLEASE IGNORE THE FOLLOWING.
+IT IS UNFINISHED.

 ## Server

 Running the server is pretty simple.
 It is set up to run just fine from nREPL or clojure main.

+You *must* first copy a default configuration file from resources/config/defaults.edn to /usr/local/etc/app.edn.

 ### IntelliJ